coryrylan/dynamic-module-imports-with-the-angular-cli/README.md

-# DynamicModuleImportsWithTheAngularCli
+# Dynamic Module Imports With The Angular Cli

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2.

 ## Development server